-Andrew Lloyd Webber’s musical adaptation of Gaston Leroux’s haunting tale is one that doesn’t need much introduction; it’s also the longest-running show on Broadway, having accrued more than 70 major theatre awards, including seven Tony Awards and four Olivier Awards, including one for Best Musical.
+Andrew Lloyd Webber’s musical adaptation of Gaston Leroux’s haunting tale is one that doesn’t need much introduction; it’s the longest-running show on Broadway, and has accrued more than 70 major theatre awards including seven Tony Awards and four Olivier Awards, including one for Best Musical.

 The Phantom of the Opera tells the story of a horribly disfigured musical genius that haunts the hallways of the Paris Opera House, terrorizing its inhabitants, but eventually falls for a young chorus girl, Christine Daaé, and decides to take her under his wing.